Danack/mb_extra/readme.md

 How to use
 ==========

+Either:

-As all the functions are procedural, you need to require_once the file from the vendors directory.
+- require_once the file from the vendors directory.

+- Call `\Intahwebz\MBExtra\Functions::load();` which invoke Composer's autoloader to magically insert the functions into the current PHP process.